If you see a post or private message on Facebook claiming that you can view a list of your profile visitors, don’t click on it.

 View your Facebook profile visitors scams are certainly not new.
 In fact, they have been around in various forms from soon after Facebook launched.

 Earlier versions usually tried to trick users into installing a rogue Facebook app.
-Installing such apps gave them permission to post the same profile viewer scam messages on the user’s profile.
+Installing such apps permitted them to post the same profile viewer scam messages on the user’s profile.
 The scam messages then attempted to trick people into providing their personal information on dodgy “survey” websites, signing up for absurdly expensive SMS subscriptions, or downloading malware-laden software.

 Don’t get caught!
 To reiterate, any post or message that promises the ability to see who has visited your profile is sure to be a scam.